brethash/klbb/README.md

 ## Install and run

-Run next commands in your terminal:
+Run the following commands in your terminal:

 | Command | Description |
 |---------|-------------|
 | `npm install` | Install dependencies and launch browser with examples.|
 | `npm start` | Launch browser to show the examples. <br> Press `Ctrl + c` to kill **http-server** process. |
 | `npm build run` | Compile stuff to `build` for deploying to places |

+You should be able to view the game at http://localhost:8000 in a local browser!